ryanquinnnelson/CMU-11685-Face-Classification-Verification-using-Deep-Learning/README.md

-num_workers=8                                                            # number of workers for use in DataLoader when a GPU is available pin_memory=True                                                          # whether to use pin memory in DataLoader when a GPU is available batch_size=256                                                           # batch size regardless of a GPU or CPU transforms_list=RandomHorizontalFlip,RandomRotation,ToTensor,Normalize   # for image data, the list of transforms to perform and in what order
+num_workers=8                                                            # number of workers for use in DataLoader when a GPU is available pin_memory=True                                                          # whether to use pin memory in DataLoader when a GPU is available batch_size=256                                                           # batch size regardless of a GPU or CPU transforms_list=RandomHorizontalFlip,RandomRotation,ToTensor,Normalize   # for image data, the list of transforms to perform on the training set and in what order

 [model]
 model_type=Resnet34_v3     # which predefined model to use for training (check modelhandlers for possible options)